Neehor/Registration-Form/README.md

 - No JavaScript frameworks
 - No third-party libraries
 - Id naming convention for form elements
-- Validation message elements also have their own `id` attributes.
+- Validation message elements also have their own `id` attributes

+## 🔎 Validation Behavior

+Validation messages are displayed next to the relevant fields to help the user understand and correct errors, after the form element loses focus.

+As soon as the entire form becomes valid, the button is enabled automatically — the user does not need to click outside the form or perform any additional action.

 ## 📋 Validation Rules